RupendraCHA/Flow_Ai_Assignment/README.md

    #### Endpoint: POST /transactions
    #### Description: Adds a new income or expense transaction.
          Headers:
-            toke: token_value is given in the headers which is generated after succesful login
+            token: token_value is given in the headers which is generated after succesful login

          Request Body:
             {